adrpo/www.openmodelica.org/content/download/download-linux.md

 Then update your sources.list using the lines below.
 Choose your CPU architecture, OS and preferred release branch to follow.
-If you are unsure, select the auto options (or mint if you are running Mint Linux) and the **stable** release branch.
+If you are unsure, select the auto options and the **stable** release branch.
 If your OS is not in the list, it is probably outdated and you might be able install an older version using the auto option, or it is a recent Debian/Ubuntu release not yet on the list (contact us to get it added once there is a release candidate for the OS).

 CPU architecture <select label="CPU architecture" id="deb-arch-select" onChange="selectedDebArch()"></select>